 Address: 3100 W 43rd St, Minneapolis, MN 55410, United States

-On November 5, 1919, the park’s land was formally reserved for purchase and was named the “Linden Hills Park” on March 2, 1921, for the neighborhood, which features many linden trees.
+On November 5, 1919, the park’s land was formally reserved for purchase and was named the “Linden Hills Park” on March 2, 1921, for the neighborhood, which features many Linden trees.

 The park of Linden Hills was formerly called “Oliver Park,” named after the subdivision in which it was located.
 The park board purchased this incredible park and named it its new name.

-Another great feature of Linden Hills Park has a wading pool, free library, grills, and restroom facilities.
+Another great feature of Linden Hills Park is a wading pool, free library, grills, and restroom facilities.
 Check out our video on Lake Harriet from our YouTube channel to get a flavor of what this park and area are all about.